Hearst Magazine President David Carey Is College-Bound

 David Carey is leaving his role as president of Hearst Magazines after almost a decade and is set to leave the world of publishing after almost 40 years.

 Carey is to retire at the end of the year, as part of a “long-planned succession process,” according to an internal memo shared with WWD, but he will maintain a role as chairman through 2019.
 It seems the process does include a search for a replacement of Carey, as he said he intends to help “my successor take charge of our complex business.”
-Whether that successor is an internal or external hire is unclear, the entire shake-up will be over “in the coming months.”
+Whether that successor is an internal or external hire is unclear, but the entire shake-up will be over “in the coming months.”

 Steven Swartz, Hearst president and chief executive officer, said in a separate memo that he, chief financial officer Mark Aldam and executive vice chairman Frank Bennack, along with Carey, are in the process of selecting “the next leader of our magazine company.”